 Tracking PIC versus SIC, logging the right approach details for IFR currency, splitting night time correctly, and making sure every entry has the fields the FAA expects.
 It adds up.
 And when you’re also flying under EASA or another authority, keeping two sets of rules straight gets even harder.

 Skyden generates FAA-format PDF exports with all required fields structured correctly.
-Night time is calculated automatically using actual solar positions along your route, not the +30/-30 shortcut.
+Currency windows are calculated from actual solar data, not the +30/-30 shortcut.
 Currency tracking shows you at a glance whether your landings, approaches, and flight reviews are current.
 And if you also fly under EASA, you can export in both formats from the same logbook.

 Your hours are your credentials.
 The details should be right.
 Try Skyden free and see what an accurate logbook looks like.